BryantCabrera/tutor-me/README.md

         - [ ] Make comments Editable
         - [ ] Make comments Deletable
         - [ ] Style comments
-    - [ ] Hide registration/login form when a user is logged in but goes to the home page.
+    - [ ] Separate functions out of the Routers and put them into Controller folders